saltstack/salt/doc/ref/cli/_includes/common-options.rst

 .. option:: -c CONFIG_DIR, --config-dir=CONFIG_dir

-    The location of the Salt configuration directory, this directory contains the configuration files for Salt master and minions.
-The default location on most systems is /etc/salt.
+    The location of the Salt configuration directory.
+This directory contains the configuration files for Salt master and minions.
+The default location on most systems is ``/etc/salt``.